American Academy of Child and Adolescent Psychiatry

 Navigating the Teen Years: A Parent’s Handbook for Raising Healthy Teens

-- Prepare for one of the most important conversations you may ever have with your kids about underage drinking.
-SAMHSA provides an interactive site to help parents talk to their children and teens about underage drinking, which aims to reduce underage drinking among youth ages 9 to 15 by providing parents and caregivers with information and resources they need to start addressing the issue of alcohol with their children early.
+- Prepare for one of the most important conversations you may ever have with your children and teens about underage drinking and other drug use.
+SAMHSA provides an interactive site to help parents talk to their children and teens about underage drinking and other drug use, which aims to provide parents and caregivers with information and resources they need to start addressing the issue of alcohol and other drugs with their children early.

 SAMHSA: Alcohol and Drug Addiction Happens in the Best of Families… and It Hurts